jtorrez/tools/pair_programming_guide.md

     * (if not on pair branch) `git checkout <pair branch name>`
 4. Add each other's remotes to your local repo
     * `git remote add <alias> <your partner's repo url>`
-        * This step can be done before your first pull, but it is easier to get all the set up out of the way at the beginning of the exercise.
+        * This step can be done at any time before your first pull, but it is easier to get all the set up out of the way at the beginning of the exercise.
         * You don't have to specify an alias, but if you choose not to, every time you want to pull from a remote you'll have to use the full remote url.